-The field of disease ecology encompasses the ecological study of host-parasite interactions within the context of their environment and evolution, and this is fundamental to the One Health strategy.
-Here we strive to understand the mechanism and scale of pathogen impacts at individual, population, and community levels.
-We take an interdisciplinary approach drawing on genetics, molecular ecology, epidemiology, and modelling to understand how biological, social, and physical aspects of environment can influence disease transmission, intensity, and distribution.
+Environmental surveillance helps identify disease hotspots and needs to be combined with ecological drivers of diseases in both space and time.
+We strive to underpin this by studying the field of disease ecology which encompasses the ecological study of host-parasite interactions within the context of their environment and evolution.
+Many arboviruses, such as those that cause Chikungunya and Dengue, have zoonotic origins and their interactions with mosquito vectors have evolved in parallel with urbanisation of their key mosquito hosts (Aedes species), and this understanding is fundamental to the One Health approach.
+Vector-pathogen interactions are critical to the transmission and epidemiology of vector-borne diseases.
+Our work focusses on the mechanisms and scale of pathogen interactions at individual, population, and community levels.
+We take an interdisciplinary approach drawing on genetics, molecular ecology, epidemiology, and modelling to understand how biological, social, and physical aspects of our environment can influence disease transmission, intensity, and distribution.

 Vertical Lead: Farah Ishtiaq